WHAT HOUSE WILL YOU BUILD ME?: TWO (EXCERPT OF THE TEMPLE OF GOD)

-Now it came to pass, as David sat in his house, that David said to Nathan the prophet, Lo, I dwell in an house of cedars, but the ark of the covenant of the Lord remaineth under curtains.
+Now it came to pass, as David sat in his house, that David said to Nathan the prophet, Lo, I dwell in a house of cedars, but the ark of the covenant of the Lord remaines under curtains.

 Then the answer of the Lord to him, verses four and five:

-Go and tell David my servant, Thus saith the Lord, Thou shalt not build me an house to dwell in: For I have not dwelt in an house since the day that I brought up Israel unto this day; but have gone from tent to tent, and from one tabernacle to another.
+Go and tell David my servant, Thus says the Lord, You shall not build me a house to dwell in, for I have not dwelt in a house since the day that I brought up Israel to this day, but have gone from tent to tent, and from one tabernacle to another.

 Also, verses eleven and twelve:

-And it shall come to pass, when thy days be expired that thou must go to be with thy fathers, that I will raise up thy seed after thee, which shall be of thy sons; and I will establish his kingdom.
-He shall build me an house, and I will stablish his throne for ever.
+And it shall come to pass, when your days are expired that you must go to be with your fathers, that I will raise up your seed after you, which shall be of your sons, and I will establish his kingdom.
+He will build a house for me, and I will establish his throne forever.

 Solomon, David’s son, indeed did build a magnificent temple that followed the design of the Tabernacle of the Congregation.
 When Solomon’s Temple was finished it was dedicated with great ceremony.
 During the dedication the Glory of God descended into the Temple in such power that the priests were unable to enter the house of the Lord (II Chronicles 7:1,2).

 The Body of Christ

 When the Scripture is studied it becomes clear that the Lord was not speaking primarily of Solomon when He said, “He will build me a house, and I will establish his throne forever.”